 7. How hard is the MCAT?

 How hard is the MCAT?
 No one can deny that the MCAT is a challenging test.
-Not only is it a very long test, but it also covers a wide variety of topics and disciplines, from physics to organic chemistry, to sociology, and even the liberal arts if you look at some of the MCAT CARS passages.
-Your study tactic must also include a variety of revision tools.
+Not only is it a very long test, but it also covers a wide variety of topics and disciplines.
 However, with the right prep strategy and a good study schedule, you can prepare yourself for success.

 8. When should I take the MCAT?

-Only take the test when you are ready.
-While you are taking the diagnostic tests, pay attention to your practice score and improvement.
+Only take the test when you feel 100% ready.
 Take as many practice tests as you need and make sure that you are consistently scoring in the 90th percentile before you schedule your exam on one of the MCAT test dates.